-The colourfully named Tröllaskagi (Troll-Peninsula) is the area immediately west of Akureyri.
+The colourfully named Tröllaskagi (Troll Peninsula) is the area immediately west of Akureyri.

-The route northwest from Akureyri takes you through Árskógssandur, where you have a chance to taste the locally-brewed Kaldi beer and take a dip in their Beer Baths Spa!
-You can also take the ferry to Hrísey island, a birding haven with a charming fishing village.
+Close to Hauganes is the village of Árskógssandur, where you have a chance to taste the locally-brewed Kaldi beer and relax in their Beer Spa!
+This is also the departure location for the ferry to Hrísey Island, a birding haven with a charming fishing village.

 Taking a helicopter up to mountain peaks where humans rarely step and skiing down the untouched slopes of the magnificent mountains of the Tröllaskagi is an experience you’ll never forget.
 Relaxing in a hot tub after a long day of skiing underneath the northern lights or the midnight sun is the icing on the cake!